braze-inc/braze-docs/_docs/_hidden/private_betas/array_of_objects.md

 - Available on custom attributes sent via API only, not supported with Braze SDKs or CSV upload.
 - Partners do not yet support arrays of objects.
 Until this is supported, we recommend against using this feature with app groups that have partner integrations enabled.
 - Datetimes are not supported in objects.
 If datetimes are included in your objects, they are stored as strings.
-- Arrays of objects have no limit on the number of items, but do have a maximum size of 50KB.
+- Arrays of objects have no limit on the number of items but do have a maximum size of 50KB.

 Updating or removing items in an array requires identifying the item by key and value.
 As such, consider including a unique identifier for each item in the array.
-The uniqueness is scoped only to the array, and is useful if you want to update and remove specific objects from your array.
+The uniqueness is scoped only to the array and is useful if you want to update and remove specific objects from your array.
 This is not enforced by Braze.

 ## Usage Examples